alisw/alisw.github.io/docs/infrastructure-alibi-user-guide.md

 Become member of e-group [alibi-users](https://e-groups.cern.ch/)

 ## Working with the AliBI service
-To avoid the interference of multiple users accessing the machine in parallel, users have to request exclusive access to the compute node by asking for an allocation via the [SLURM worload manager](https://slurm.schedmd.com/).
+To avoid the interference of multiple users accessing the machine in parallel, users have to request exclusive access to the compute node by asking for an allocation via the [SLURM workload manager](https://slurm.schedmd.com/).

 Allocations can be requested in two different work queues:
 * Short term interactive shell login directly on the compute node for at most 2h